piotr-szuberski/contrail-windows-docs/doc/contrail_deployment/CAD_for_windows_design.md

   * On Windows contrail-ansible-deployer starts components as Windows services, in contrast to Linux where they reside in separate containers.
     * Reasons:
-      * It's no possible to run Linux containers on Windows Server 2016,
+      * It's not possible to run Linux containers on Windows Server 2016,
       * On other Windows versions, containerization of Windows Compute components wasn't tested and implemented yet.
     * There are plans to do it in future release.
     * Note: potential challenges: